Our Guiding Principles

 Since 1955, our main goal has been to raise high quality feeder cattle while maintaining our natural resources in the way Mother Nature intended.
 We strive for perfection in all aspects of our operation.
 From the range we manage and our animals’ welfare to our employees and the conditions they work in everyday.
 We continue to keep an eye on the future and look forward to the many challenges and opportunities that exist in this ever-changing industry.

 Three generations strong, the IX Ranch continues a family tradition of ranching with a commitment to excellence in environmental stewardship and livestock production.
-Stephen A. Roth - CEO - oversees all ranch operations and holds memberships in the Montana Stockgrowers Association, Montana Grain Growers Association, National Cattlemen's Beef Association, American Quarter horse Association, and Farm Bureau.
+Stephen A. Roth is the president and holds memberships in the Montana Stockgrowers Association, Montana Grain Growers Association, National Cattlemen's Beef Association, American Quarter horse Association, and Farm Bureau.
 In 2008 Steve finished his second and final year as President of the Montana Stockgrowers Association.
 He is also actively involved in many committees and agencies concerning government policy, water and private land rights, and environmental issues.
 His wife Karen is involved in many activities but focuses most of her attention on her grandchildren and keeping Steve on the straight and narrow.
 She works very hard at keeping their home and yard in tip-top shape.